tjohnston-softdev/fox-controller-app-tests/information/modes.md

 The user input is handled through the [prompt-sync](https://www.npmjs.com/package/prompt-sync) module.
 If you enter a keyword, the corresponding test will happen.
 If not, no tests will occur.

 This file is a reference to the different modes offered.
 The keywords are not case-sensitive.
+If no text is entered or an error occurs, a message will be displayed and nothing else will happen.

 ---